 - A list of schools you are considering applying to and attending

 You will also need your social security number or an Alien Registration Number if you are not a U.S. citizen.
 Some federal aid programs distribute grants and loans on a first-come, first-served basis, so don’t hesitate to fill out the FAFSA.
-No matter what, get it done before your school’s posted deadline.
-Sometimes these are in the beginning of February.
+No matter what, get it done before your school’s posted deadline; sometimes these are as early as February.
 Click here to begin the application.
 You will need to submit the FAFSA each year that you hope to receive federal or institutional financial aid.

 - Note: If you and your parents have experienced a significant negative change in income that is not reflected on the tax information that you sent to the FAFSA (e.g., if your or your parents’ 2017 tax return shows significantly less income than your 2016 tax return), you need to contact your prospective institutions directly.
 You cannot update the tax information that you’ve submitted to the FAFSA (and the FAFSA will only accept tax information from two years prior), but each school has the ability to evaluate your situation and amend your financial aid package.
 You will need to provide any evidence required by your schools.